xtanaa001/Xiaoqi-Homepage/content/_index.md

 ### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

-The interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from networking to energy and transportation.
+Interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to energy systems and transportation systems.